-Limitation on Liability and Indemnification of Directors and Officers
+Limitation on Liability and Indemnification of Directors and Officers for any breach of a director's duty of loyalty to the corporation or its stockholders.

 Our amended and restated certificate of incorporation and bylaws limit our directors' and officers' liability to the fullest extent permitted under Delaware corporate law.
 Delaware corporate law provides that directors of a corporation will not be personally liable for monetary damages for breach of their fiduciary duties as directors, except for liability: